nehaljwani/team.exiv2.org/book/IMaEA.md

 ...
 ```

 He is working on an embedded TIFF which is located at bytes 12..15289 which is the Tiff IFD.
-While processing that, he encountered a MakerNote which occupies byte 924..3142 of that IFD.
-As you can see, it four bytes `0211`.
+While processing that, he encountered a MakerNote which occupies bytes 924..3142 of that IFD.
+As you can see, its four bytes `0211`.
 You could locate that data with the command:

 ```bash
 $ dd if=~/Stonehenge.jpg bs=1 skip=$((12+924+10+8)) count=4 2>/dev/null ; echo